plotmath3d.RdTo plot mathematical text, plotmath3d uses base graphics

 One value specifying the horizontal adjustment, or two, specifying horizontal and vertical adjustment respectively, or three, for depth as well.

-Alternate way to specify adj
+Alternate way to specify adj; see text3d

 Should the resulting sprite behave like the default ones, and resize with the scene, or like text, and stay at a fixed size?